mklinik/lotro-fov/README.md

 1. Start lotro, log in and go into the game.
 Make sure that the camera is in 3rd-person view.
 This mod does not work for first-person view, so don't be zoomed all the way in.
-1. Tab out to windows and start Cheat Engine.
+1. Tab out of the game to Windows and start Cheat Engine.
 Cheat Engine also comes in 32-bit and 64-bit variants.
-Choose the one that matches the lotro client you are running.
+You need to start the one matching your lotro client.
 1. Attach Cheat Engine to the running lotro process.
 To do this, click on the attach to process icon (marked red in the screenshot below), then select the process of the lotro client.
 If you have the launcher running, make sure to